songbinliu/updatePod/scheduler.md

  # Experiment about Kubernetes scheduling policy #
+ Kubernetes 1.6 offers some [advanced scheduling features](http://blog.kubernetes.io/2017/03/advanced-scheduling-in-kubernetes.html), including cutomer scheduler.
+User can set [schedulerName](https://github.com/kubernetes/client-go/blob/master/pkg/api/v1/types.go#L2513) when creating new Pod.
 Before reading the code of Kubernetes ApiServer and kubelete, some tests are done to have a initial understanding of Kubernetes scheduling policies.

  ## Different situations ##